 The New Applicant Section on the AGPT website provides detailed information about the AGPT selection process, eligibility, FAQs, key dates and the AGPT Applicant Guide.

-NCGPT will also require its shortlisted applicants to complete the NCGPT Application Form once shortlists are released on 30th July 2014.
+NCGPT will also require its shortlisted applicants to complete the NCGPT Application Form once shortlists are released.
 Some documentation, such as statements of service are required as part of this application so applicants may need to start sourcing these now as this application will need to be returned within 10 days.

 AGPT applicants are often confused about the differences between the Rural and General Pathways.
 Basically, these pathways determine what geographical areas (RA1-5) a registrar needs to practice in, not the content of the training program or the length of time it takes to complete.